 There are many State and Federal transportation funding sources available to municipalities.
 To aid in the understanding of some of these programs, CRCOG has prepared a Guide to Transportation Funding Sources for Municipalities.
-Additional information is provided on the STP-Urban, STP-Enhancement, and Local Road Accident Reduction programs below.
+Additional information is provided on the LOTCIP, STP-Urban, Transportation Alternatives, and Local Road Accident Reduction programs below.
 Information about the Congestion Mitigation and Air Quality (CMAQ) Improvement program is found at the CMAQ page.

 2013 Program Solicitation: